WeiJiuQi/SuCo/README.md

-# Subspace Collision: An Efficient and Accurate Framework for High-dimentional Approximate Nearest Neighbor Search
+# Subspace Collision: An Efficient and Accurate Framework for High-dimensional Approximate Nearest Neighbor Search

-This is the source code of the method proposed in paper: **Subspace Collision: An Efficient and Accurate Framework for High-dimentional Approximate Nearest Neighbor Search (submitted to SIGMOD 2025)**.
+This is the source code of the method proposed in paper: **Subspace Collision: An Efficient and Accurate Framework for High-dimensional Approximate Nearest Neighbor Search (submitted to SIGMOD 2025)**.

 ## Dependency